EntilZha/docker-workshop/README.md

 to learn `django`, it is to learn `docker`.

 ### Backend JSON API
-The backend API is nothing more than a thin wrapper around a third party JSON API, in this case Google's geocoding API.
-For this demo we will be using the Google Maps geocode API.
+The backend API is nothing more than a thin wrapper around the Google Places API.

+In this portion you will learn:
+* How to write a `Dockerfile`
+* How to use docker cli
+* How to use docker-compose cli

 Completing this app will require passing environment variables/configuration files around correctly so that the secret API key is not in version control, but can be accessed by the app.
 The app itself will be one Docker container.

-Additionally, since APIs are commonly rate limited, you should cache requests made to external APIs.
-It is good practice to enable caching for requests made to your backend API.
-This will be done using an in memory cache called Redis and its accompanying package for python/django.
+The application also incorporates liberal use of caching.
+The application in production mode is configured to cache: requests to the application and external API calls.
+This is accomplished by using a `redis` container linked to the web server container.

 ### Frontend JSON API
-The frontend API should receive information from the user, make a request to backend, then return the result processed in some way.
-This will require: knowing the host of the backend api, and enabling communication to it via docker.
-The frontend will also have a basic user system to demonstrate how to setup Docker to work with databases (in this case Postgres).
+The frontend API has three endpoints:
+* `/view`: forwards request to backend to get a list of places based on `keywords` and `location`
+* `/save`: does the same as `/view` but saves the returned locations in postgres database
+* `/show`: lists all saved locations with timestamps

 ### Nginx reverse proxy
 As with most web applications, things should be behind a reverse proxy of some variety.
 In this